 Among the many health benefits of weight training, a significant one is the prevention of heart ailments and diseases.
 Yes, pumping iron does not just get you an enviable body, but also reduces your risk of developing more than a few heart-related conditions.

 Several studies conducted in different parts of the world have found that lifting weights is effective in maintaining a healthy heart and to battle common problems like increased blood sugar, high blood pressure levels, and big waist circumference.

 Maintaining heart health is also a way to fully enjoy cardio, zumba, and other high energy workouts.

 An intense session of lifting gives you the confidence to achieve things outside the gym too—think moving furniture around or carrying heavy grocery bags, which perhaps you would usually depend on someone else to get done.
-Such a workout routine makes you stronger both physically and mentally, and the feeling of pride when you handle the barbell with confidence is pretty kewl!
+It makes you stronger both physically and mentally, and the feeling of pride when you handle the barbell with confidence is pretty kewl!

 Losing sleep over weight gain and slow fat-burning methods will not keep you looking your best.
-This is another reason to go for weight training, as it has been found to significantly help people in sleeping better and quicker, and results in waking up less frequently throughout the night.
+This is another reason to go for weight training, as it has been found to significantly help people sleep better, and waking up less frequently throughout the night.

 We are not just saying it; researchers have found time and again that women who do regular resistance training are better at managing stress and keeping the mind calm as compared to those who do not exercise.

 Since this kind of a workout routine keeps you physically fit and toned and boosts your confidence levels, you are able to deal with stressful scenarios in a calmer manner and prevent those mood flare-ups that we just cannot seem to avoid.

 That’s not all; studies have found that even moderate weight lifting sessions work on enhancing cognitive function and memory, particularly in older adults.